Are you thinking of getting a new puppy?

 There is big cute and cuddly dogs like huskies and malamutes, there are not so cuddly dogs like Irish wolfhound (This may be a controversial opinion).
 Here is a list of all the dog breeds in the world.
 There are obviously many more crossbreeds floating around, so if you are looking at crossbreeds learn about the different breeds that make up the crossbreed.

-Things to consider when choosing a dog
+Things to consider when choosing a new puppy

 - Energy level